mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 When you want to access Hangouts, just go to [https://hangouts.google.com](https://hangouts.google.com).

-## Browse social media with a dedicated browser profile
+## Use social media with a dedicated browser profile

 One way I've found to curb my bad habits is to put obstacles in front of them.
 For example, if I keep lots of junk food in the house, I'll eat it when I get the craving.
 I'll sometimes crave it badly enough that I'll drive to the store and buy it, but 99% of the time, I decide I'd rather just eat something less exciting that's already in my house.

 I do the same thing with my social media.
 It's too easy to get bored, hit Ctrl+T to open a new tab, then go to Facebook / Twitter / Reddit.
-Instead, I block social media in my main browser and create a dedicated browser profile for it.

 {% assign fig_caption = '"Typewriter" by [xkcd](https://xkcd.com/477/)' | markdownify | remove: "<p>" | remove: "</p>" %}

 {% include image.html file="typewriter.png" alt="Chat settings in Gmail" max_width="443px" img_link=true fig_caption=fig_caption %}

+ Instead, I block social media in my main browser and create a dedicated browser profile for it.

 It makes it hard to mindlessly pop open a new tab and visit a time-waster site.
 To visit Facebook, you have to consciously think about it.
 It also means that if you visit Facebook unintentionally, like a business' main web presence is their Facebook page, you can get the relevant information without seeing your tantalizing Facebook notifications in the corner.